 - Obtain, update, or maintain plans, permits, or standard operating procedures.

-Environmental Engineers with little to no experience tend to make between $50230 and $64610 while the more experienced ones make over $106610 per year.
+Environmental Engineers with little to no experience tend to make between $53180 and $66590 while the more experienced ones can earn over $112230 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Environmental Engineer is to move to a higher paying state like AK.
-Right now, the highest paying states for Environmental Engineers are AK, NM, CA, TX and DC.
+One of the easiest ways to increase your salary as an Environmental Engineer is to move to a higher paying state like AK.
+Right now, the highest paying states for Environmental Engineers are AK, LA, CA, TX and MD.

-3 other factors that can increase your salary as An Environmental Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Environmental Engineer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Environmental Engineers what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other Environmental Engineers what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.

 Pros and Cons